ryanntt/personal-website-source/_posts/2017-08-14-healthcare-feedback-system.md

 potential solution.
 High impact means high number people having frustration greatly reduced (Traynor, 2017).

 Effort is measured by how unique and complex the solution will be.
-High effort mean potential solution is unique and highly complex, and that not many of current existing solutions haven’t been able to fix the problems well (Porter, J., & Brewer, J. , 2010).
+High effort means potential solution is unique and highly complex, and that not many of current existing solutions haven’t been able to fix the problems well (Porter, J., & Brewer, J. , 2010).